Sunday, January 28, 2024

 Review of Saha by Cho Nam-Joo

-Saha is a dystopian novel set on a fictious Korean island called Town.
+Saha is a dystopian novel set on a fictitious Korean island called Town.
 The island is completely corporatised.
 Everything is run by a company, from education to health to the government.
 To survive in Town you have to be a good corporate citizen.
 It is the sort of utopia someone like Elon Musk or Gina Rinehart would idolise.

 The story is set around what was an abandoned housing tower complex, Saha, which is now inhabited by dispossessed squatters.
 They have set up their own power source, have a well for water, and a vegetable garden.
 They are tolerated by the authorities as they can be used for menial labour.
 But they have no access to any services, like medical, social security or educational services.
 Charities don’t exist.
 The squatters are classified as non-citizens who are left to fend for themselves.